andrebrait/DATROMTool/README.md

 We can see that:

 - The release entries suggest this game should be considered released in the regions of Italy and Spain, but the name suggests it was released in Europe as a whole
-- There is also no information on language other than in the name
+- There is also no information on language other than in the name, *even though the specification supports it*

 Therefore, the following issues would arise from using this DAT in existing tools, which rely solely on the data in the DAT and don't parse anything from the game's name: